Washington’s three GOP representatives vote against removing Rep. Marjorie Taylor Greene from committee assignments

 “School shootings are not ‘false flag events,’” she continued.
 “California wildfires were not ignited by a space laser.
 And the presidential election was NOT stolen.”

-But Herrera Beutler and Rep. Cathy McMorris Rodgers, R-Spokane warned against the precedent of a House majority punishing a member of the minority.
+But Herrera Beutler and Rep. Cathy McMorris Rodgers, R-Spokane, warned against the precedent of a House majority punishing a member of the minority.

 That move “sets a dangerous precedent to allow members of the opposing party to hand down punishments that impact an elected representative’s ability to serve their constituents based on statements that were made prior to being elected,” said McMorris Rodgers in a statement.